-At Rigby Hall pupils our Early Years pupils follow the Early Years Foundation Stage Curriculum.
+At Rigby Hall our Early Years pupils (Reception, Year 1 and Year 2) follow the Early Years Foundation Stage Curriculum.
 Learning is active, following pupil interests and has a high focus upon communication development as well as social skills, such as learning to take turns with others and learning to follow an adult agenda for a short period.
 There is a balance of child initiated play and adult led activities to allow the pupils to broaden their play and learning with the close support of adults.
-Adult led focus activities are increased over the course of the year, preparing the pupils for their next stage of their learning - Key Stage One.
+Adult led focus activities are increased over the course of the year, preparing the pupils for their next stage of their learning.
+Please click here to see the Early Years curriculum overview.

 In Early Years, learning is developed through use of the children's interests, building upon patterns of their play (schemas).
 We promote engagement and learning experiences through lots of sensory play.
 Staff use observations to identify the next steps in a child's learning for which staff plan future experiences for the child.